vincent-noel/pyMaBoSS/doc/api/uppmaboss-api.rst

 **UpdatePopulationResults**

-    This is the results class of the UpPMaBoSS API, used to get easy access to the results
+    This is the results class of the UPMaBoSS API, used to get easy access to the results

 .. autoclass:: maboss.upp.UpdatePopulationResults
    :members: